exercism/go/concepts/constants/introduction.md

 ## What can be a constant

 Constants can only hold Booleans, numbers, strings, and runes.
-Because the values are set at compile time, the results of a function call can not be constants:
+Because the values are set at compile time, the results of a function call can not be used for a constant.

 ```go
 const s = math.Sqrt(4)  // compile error because the value isn't known at compile time